 In some people, abdominal liposuction can cause a compensatory increase in visceral fat – fat around your internal organs – due to less exercise post-procedure.
 It has now been discovered that physical exercise solves this problem.

-A study published in the Journal of Clinical Endocrinology and Metabolism looked into the impacts of liposuction, and what – if any – impact physical exercise has on these post-liposuction metabolic changes.
+A study published in the Journal of Clinical Endocrinology and Metabolism (JCEM) looked into the impacts of liposuction, and what – if any – impact physical exercise has on these post-liposuction metabolic changes.
 The exercise group versus the non-exercise group had no additional visceral fat accumulation, while four months after the liposuction, the non-exercise group had a significant rise of 10 per cent.

 People may worry about fat regain after liposuction treatments, but the true picture is more complicated than just either gaining fat in new/unusual areas, or increases in visceral fat.
 The way your body deals with the fat loss from liposuction – and the intake of new calories – is interesting and bears consideration as part of staying healthy.

 Many people think that liposuction is a weight-loss technique, but this is incorrect.
 Liposuction is a fat removal tool, and although it can be used to great effect in people who are very overweight and on a weight-loss plan, it is not a good solution for the very obese.
 Healthy people with a good diet and exercise regime, but who have stubborn fat pockets they want reshaped, remain the best candidates for liposuction.